johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-amiga/index.md

 even later [AGA](https://theamigamuseum.com/the-hardware/the-aga-chipset/)
-machines that had her successor, [Alice](https://bigbookofamigahardware.com/bboah/product.aspx?id=1480)), and many monitors and TV sets supported only PAL or NTSC, but not both, these PAL conversions had to use PAL screen modes.
-This meant the original NTSC graphics occupied the upper 320&times;200 area of a 320&times;256 PAL screen, leaving the bottom 56 lines blank (assuming low-res).
-As a result, the art appeared _vertically squashed_ by about 17% compared to the NTSC originals (some people call this the "PAL squash").
+machines that had her successor, [Alice](https://bigbookofamigahardware.com/bboah/product.aspx?id=1480)), and many monitors and TV sets supported either PAL or NTSC (but not both), these PAL conversions had to use PAL screen modes.
+This usually resulted the original NTSC graphics occupying the upper 320&times;200 area of a 320&times;256 PAL screen, leaving the bottom 56 lines blank (assuming low-res).
+As a result, the art appeared _vertically squashed_ by about 17% compared to the NTSC original (some people call this the "PAL squash").

-Now, what you must understand is that *these games were made in North America, on NTSC monitors* that stretched the 320&times;200 image to fill the whole 4:3 screen.
+Now, what you must understand is that *these games were made in North America, on NTSC monitors* that stretched the 320&times;200 image to fill the whole 4:3 screen!
 Therefore (whether like it or not) *everybody on PAL systems experienced these games incorrectly with the wrong aspect ratio back in the day* ("PAL squashed"), **not** as the original artists intended!
 (Including me, because I grew up in Europe---I'm not an American preaching to everybody